Students and faculty from CAS Computer Science and ENG Electrical and Computer...

 The program is designed for highly qualified students.
 You must apply during your junior year (the deadline varies, so plan in advance, especially if you will achieve junior standing early) and must have a cumulative grade point average of 3.5 in computer science with an overall average of 3.0.
 You must have completed at least three computer science courses at level 200 or above.

 The program requires 36 courses total (four fewer than the 40 courses that would be required if the BA and the MS were earned separately).
-You must complete all CAS undergraduate requirements (including the CS major) and all the CS master’s degree requirements (which generally means eight additional CS courses and a master’s project; see here for a worksheet).
+You must complete all CAS undergraduate requirements (including the CS major) and all the CS master’s degree requirements.
 A course cannot be double-counted for the undergraduate CS major and the master’s program.

 For more information, contact Professor Wayne Snyder, Director of Undergraduate Studies, at the end of your sophomore or the beginning of your junior year.